The Story of Baltic Cable

 First transmission of energy

-On October 13, 1994 at 13:02, only two years after being granted concession, Baltic Cable transmits the first energy between Sweden and Germany.
+On October 13, 1994 at 13:02, only two years after being granted concession, Baltic Cable transmits the first energy between Germany and Sweden.
 After trial operations in December, the link transitioned to full commercial service.

 2004